Promote your business with weddings tasmania

 Before your nuptials start, have your celebrant request that guests keep their iPhones tucked away on silent and assure them that there will be plenty of professional shots you’ll be happy to share with them.

 6. Not making it adults only

 This is a tricky one.
-Many couples want to include young family members in their wedding – there’s nothing cuter than a two-year-old flower girl toddling down the aisle – but if you’d like to enjoy your day without small children making a bit of mess and noise, particularly if you’re having a formal sit-down affair, then politely say so on your wedding invites.
+Many couples want to include young family members in their wedding – there’s nothing cuter than a two-year-old flower girl toddling down the aisle – but if you’d like to enjoy your day without small children making a bit of mess and noise, or little ears overhearing adult talk, particularly if you’re having a formal sit-down affair, then politely say so on your wedding invites.